-A heritage speaker is someone who was raised and educated in a non-Chinese speaking country and acquired Mandarin Chinese informally through speaking with family and friends.
+A heritage speaker is someone of Chinese heritage who was raised and educated in a non-Chinese speaking country and acquired Mandarin Chinese informally through speaking with family and friends.
 Some heritage speakers would have attended formal lessons to learn to read and write.

 “How can I improve my reading skills as a Chinese heritage speaker?” is a common question asked by many people of Chinese heritage all over the world.

-I am a Cantonese heritage speaker who has been learning Mandarin Chinese for a little over four years.
-I will show you ways you, as a Mandarin heritage speaker, can quickly and easily learn to read!
+I am a Cantonese heritage speaker who has been learning Mandarin Chinese for over four years.
+I will show you ways you, as a Mandarin heritage speaker, can quickly and easily improve your reading abilities!

 Your Experience